emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Has continue watching + favorites that can be synced. ✔️
 1. Has good sorting options and keyword based search. ✔️
-1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
+1. Site has occasional popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️

 Community Favorites: 🌟